Menu

 Saliva drug testing is an emerging method to detect recent cocaine use.
 Cocaine and its metabolites can be detected in saliva for 12–48 hours after last use.
 Saliva testing is better at detecting very recent cocaine use compared to urine testing.

-Cocaine saliva tests work by detecting the presence of the parent drug itself, not metabolites as in urine tests.
-Most saliva cocaine tests have a cutoff level of 20-50 ng/mL.
-This means a saliva sample must contain at least 20-50 nanograms per milliliter of cocaine for a positive test result.
+Saliva cocaine tests work by detecting the presence of the parent drug itself, not metabolites as in urine tests.
+Most saliva cocaine tests have a cutoff level of 20–50 ng/mL.
+This means a saliva sample must contain at least 20–50 nanograms per milliliter of cocaine for a positive test result.

-2. The tester or subject gently rubs the collection pad on the inside of the cheek and under the tongue to collect saliva.
+2. Collect sample: The tester or subject gently rubs the collection pad on the inside of the cheek and under the tongue to collect saliva.
 Enough saliva is needed to activate the indicators on the collection pad.

 Proper saliva collection technique is important to get an adequate sample.
 Food, blood, or other contaminants can affect results.
 Saliva cocaine tests are qualitative, giving a positive or negative result only.
 Quantitative confirmation requires laboratory analysis.